SickanEkman/Philosophy-I/Kunskapsteori och vetenskapsfilosofi/Pritchard/Chapter4.md

-# Part 1, chapter 1, what is knowledge? - The structure of knowledge
+# Chapter 4 - The structure of knowledge

 ## Knowledge and justification